 Note: 1 We have not estimated a new figure of administrative costs for this application; rather, we have used the figure which applied in the assessment of the 2009/10 funding application.
-The extent of the differential between the current net cost of the USO (i.e. €7.9m) and the previous estimate of administrative costs of €0.4m is significant enough to suggest that an increase in administrative costs (e.g. due to inflation) since 2009/10 would not have eliminated this differential.
+The extent of the differential between the current net cost of the USO (i.e. \in 7.9m) and the previous estimate of administrative costs of \in 0.4m is significant enough to suggest that an increase in administrative costs (e.g. due to inflation) since 2009/10 would not have eliminated this differential.
 2 The market share by revenue is based on total external revenues from fixed-line services.

 - Scope of the relevant business fixed line: It should be noted that Oxera's analysis of eir's financial position was based on eir's fixed-line business.
 This includes all of eir's integrated fixed-line business, including wholesale and retail, business and residential, including data communications and interconnection services but excludes mobile services.
-Amongst other things, Oxera considered this was appropriate because eir's integrated fixed-line business represents a good proxy for the profitability of the businesses that could be directly linked to the USO network. - Oxera's analysis in support of the choice of the fixed line business is further outlined in Appendix A1, 'The scope of the relevant business' of the Unfair Burden Report 2010-2011. - Oxera's findings The Executive Summary of Oxera's Unfair Burden Report 2010-2011 summarises its findings as follows:
+Amongst other things, Oxera considered this was appropriate because eir's integrated fixed-line business represents a good proxy for the profitability of the businesses that could be directly linked to the USO network. - Oxera's analysis in support of the choice of the fixed line business is further outlined in Appendix A1, 'The scope of the relevant business' of the Unfair Burden Report 2011-2012. - Oxera's findings The Executive Summary of Oxera's Unfair Burden Report 2011-2012 summarises its findings as follows:

-"Given the USP's financial position in 2010/11, Oxera is of the view that the net cost did not significantly affect eir's profitability, and its ability to earn a fair rate of return on its capital employed.
+"Given the USP's financial position in 2011/12, Oxera is of the view that the net cost did not significantly affect eir's profitability, and its ability to earn a fair rate of return on its capital employed.
 Oxera has not therefore applied Decision 41 (i.e. whether the net cost materially impacts eir's ability to compete on equal terms with competitors going forward).
 In summary, eir's financial position indicates that, in the period under assessment, the net cost of the provision of the USO did not impose an unfair burden.
-During the financial year 2010/11, eir provided the USO while earning profits that were in excess of the regulatory allowed weighted average cost of capital (WACC), referred to as the 'competitive benchmark'.
-Notwithstanding a decline in its total number of customers, eir's average revenue per user was stable in 2010/11 relative to the 2009/10 financial year and it retained a majority market share by revenue in the fixed-line market, and it was well positioned to internalise the cross-subsidy in providing the USO."
+During the financial year 2011/12, eir provided the USO while earning profits that were in excess of the regulatory allowed weighted average cost of capital (WACC), referred to as the 'competitive benchmark'.6 Notwithstanding a decline in its total number of customers, and a decline in eir's average revenue per user in 2011/12 relative to the 2010/11 financial year, it retained a majority market share by revenue in the fixed-line market, and it was well positioned to internalise the cross-subsidy in providing the USO."